 It also has all the goodness you can expect from a high end monitor from height and tilt adjustment to vesa mounting.
 Needless to say that you can also expect no horizontal tearing if you have a compatible Nvidia graphics card (660Ti and later) thanks to gsync.
 All in all, if you want the best of the best monitor features in a 1440p monitor, this is the one for you.

 If you are looking for a budget 1440p gaming monitor, you’ll often find yourself stranded between a multitude of different monitors that will only have a price difference of $10-30 from each other.
-In that case, you can leave all of your typical Dell and Asus monitors and simply go for the Pixio PX274 monitors, a 27” 60Hz 1440p monitor that only costs ~$220 right now.
+If that’s the case with you and you want something even cheaper, you can leave all of your typical options aside and simply go for the Pixio PX274 monitors, a 27” 60Hz 1440p monitor that only costs ~$220 right now.

 We know, it sounds like something that came right out of a Chinese company, but surprisingly that’s not the case, that’s the monitor (get it?).
 Anyway, Pixio is actually a Korean company that has made some pretty respectable monitors that has now entered the US market and has managed to keep its prices low by not dealing with any of the middle men when it comes to manufacturing and sending out components.

 As for the monitor itself, it does have a very color accurate screen, a good response time of 4ms and has all the three standard ports available in most graphics cards (DVI, HDMI, DisplayPort).
 Though the bezels are thicker than the rest and a frankly ugly logo in the middle of the lower bezel, they are still minimal drawbacks which don’t affect your gaming experience to a very huge extent, thus making it worthy in the list of the best 1440p monitors of September 2016.